 BetterHelp will also ask if you’re looking for therapists for yourself or your child, if it’s your child that has autism spectrum disorder.
 Once you’ve signed up, BetterHelp will match you with an appropriate therapist, who has experience in helping people (including children) with autism.

-Once you’ve been connected with a therapist, you will typically have a live video session each week, depending on your availability.
-In between each session, you have the ability to message your autism therapist, to get immediate help with any challenges that arise – they will respond during business hours.
+Once you’ve been connected with a therapist, you will typically have a live video session each week, depending on your availability and need.
+In between each session, you have the ability to message your therapist, to get immediate help with any challenges that arise – they will respond during business hours.

 You also have the ability to change therapists at any time, and for any reason.
 Plus, you can book your sessions that a time that works for you, and your child.
 Sessions can be booked outside of business hours if you’d prefer, which can be quite helpful if you work full time.